Skip to content

 });

-Everything else seems to be working just fine but, as you'd expect, the req and res parameters of app.get need typing.
+Everything else seems to be ok but, as you'd expect, the req and res parameters of app.get need typing.
 If you look carefully, VSCode is also complaining about the importing of Express.
 You can see a short yellow line of dots under require.
 Let's hover over the problem:

 vscode warning to change require to import